akydd/sdl/14/README.md

 Keypress of 'a' done a similar thing for the alpha channel.

+Keypress of 's' displays the animated walking sprite.

 ### Entities
 An entity is simply an integer, which indexes into the entities' components and mask field.
 The mask field tracks which components are attached to the